- ANTI-MONEY LAUNDERING AND COUNTERING FINANCING OF TERRORISM

 The Financial Intelligence Unit of the New Zealand Police has released the National Risk Assessment (NRA) and a support document under the AML/CFT Act 2009.

-The NRA is designed principally for the use of the Ministry of Justice, AML/CFT supervisors, and the New Zealand Customs Service.
+The NRA is designed principally for the use of the Ministry of Justice, the Department, and the New Zealand Customs Service.
 The NRA may also be useful to reporting entities in understanding the broader picture of money laundering and terrorist financing risks at a national level.

 The NRA can be found on the Police website.

-This guideline is designed to help reporting entities understand the territorial scope of the AML/CFT Act and assist them to determine whether they have obligations under the Act.
+This guidance is designed to assist businesses to assess whether they have obligations under the AML/CFT Act.

-This guideline is designed to help reporting entities supervised by DIA who deal with other countries:
+This guidance is designed to help reporting entities supervised by DIA who deal with other countries:

 - assess the money laundering and terrorism financing risks related to those countries